HimbeerserverDE/mt-multiserver-proxy/doc/config.md

 Default: map[string]Server{}
 Description: The list of internal servers served by this proxy.
 The first server is the default server new clients are connected to.
-It also acts as a fallback server if a connection to another server fails or closes.
 ```

 > `Server.Addr`